Added onto RaintreeCounty.com as of September 2008

 --An in-depth and entertaining analysis by Ross Care on the Raintree County movie score by John Green, first published in Performing Arts--Motion Pictures, the Library of Congress, 1998, and is reprinted here with additions and a new introduction.
 To complete analysis see Care's liner notes booklet for the recent 2-CD Film Score Monthly release of the RAINTREE COUNTY soundtrack.

 --The two week Festival Celebrating the 50th Anniversary of the Release of the MGM classic film "Raintree County" began in Danville, Kentucky on July 24, 2007 with an Opening Night World Premiere of A Jarful of Fireflies, an original comedy about the filming of Raintree County.
-FOR DETAILS see the full 2-week Schedule of Events!
+Read more about the celebration here.

 --I will never be converted again, Brother Jarvey. --Esther Shawnessy.
 The Reverend Lloyd G. Jarvey -- ten passages from Raintree County by Ross Lockridge, Jr.

---The world is still full of divinity and strangeness, Mr. Shawnessy said. -- a "sunbeam" posted for May Day from the novel Raintree County.
+--The world is still full of divinity and strangeness, Mr. Shawnessy said. -- passage posted for May Day, from the novel Raintree County. {Suggested by "sunbeam"}

 --Stephen V. Russell's Raintree County Movie Memorabilia with a Remembrance.

 --Raintree County by Ross Lockridge, Jr., recognized as one of "top ten authors' first books".
-See Stone Reader about a film documentary that follows a quest to find a long out-of-print book, The Stones of Summer by Dow Mossman.
-Click "ENTER" and select "discussion board".
-Raintree County discussions on-going.
+See Stone Reader about an award winning film documentary that follows a quest to find a long out-of-print book, The Stones of Summer by Dow Mossman.

 --From the unpublished Dream Section of Raintree County: the ninth and concluding "dream" complete (pp. 306--356 of the original volume V).
 Background reading is recommended: three pages about The Dream Section, from: SHADE OF THE RAINTREE, by Larry Lockridge.